 Many of the ranchers and communities in the Northern Great Plains are the great grand children of the first European settlers in this area.
 Native Americans, the region's original land stewards, retain a powerful connection to the wildlife and grasses that once sustained their ancestors.
 WWF is committed to finding conservation solutions that will bolster the economic opportunities for the people and communities who call this region home.

 Collaboration with Native American Tribes

 WWF works closely with Native American Tribes in Montana and South Dakota, including the Northern Cheyenne and Oglala-Lakota.
 WWF and the Northern Cheyenne people are working to restore populations of the endangered black-footed ferret and create a comprehensive wildlife conservation plan for the Montana Reservation.
 The Oglala-Lakota and National Park Service have been working to designate the first Tribal National Park south of Rapid City, South Dakota.
-WWF collaborates with the tribe and Park Service and after the designation will work to create a wildlife management plan, as well as tourism and visitor opportunities to support the park’s operations.
+WWF collaborates with the tribe and Park Service and is supporting their vision to restore bison to this landscape.

 New Opportunities in Nebraska

 The Switzer’s, who live on a cattle ranch near Burwell, Nebraska, realized that the prairie song birds they grew up hearing weren’t coming around as much as they did before.
 To address their concerns and improve wildlife habitat, WWF supported the Switzers in developing a biodiversity management plan.
 The proposal was compatible with their grazing plan and offered additional income-generating potential though tourism development.
 These efforts have yielded healthy cattle and vibrant wildlife, earning them Audubon’s first ever “Important Bird Area” designation on private land in Nebraska.
 It has also resulted in new income and community opportunities on their land, including the official Nebraska Prairie Chicken Festival held on their land each spring.